text-machine-lab/uml_nlp_class_2018/hw2/README.md

 # Assignment #2

-In this homework you'll train a neural language model on a subset of Donald Trump's and Barak Obamas tweets.
+In this homework you'll train a neural language model on a subset of Donald Trump's and Barak Obama's tweets.
 Upon completion, you will have a model that is able to generate tweets that are similar to their tweets but not exactly the same.